 April, 2017 - with the help of Australia's leading law firm, Clayton Utz helped Dean to incorporate Barayamal as a legal entity and secured charity status to help Barayamal increase its social impact.

 May, 2017 - Barayamal organised Australia's first Indigenous charity hackathon called Give Backathon, which helped four Indigenous charities overcome challenges and increase their social impact by providing tech-based solutions.

 June, 2017 - first Entrepreneurship and Coding workshop delivered by Barayamal for 20 Indigenous youth in Brisbane.

 June, 2017 - Barayamal’s Budding Entrepreneurs Program is announced to support Indigenous Entrepreneurs, which will provide free working space at Australia’s largest community of scalable tech startups (Fishburners) and an Entrepreneurship Development Program (mentoring from successful Indigenous and non-Indigenous entrepreneurs, workshops and training by Barayamal) for 3-months in Brisbane and Sydney.

-August, 2017 - CoderDojo First Nations was launched to inspire and empower Indigenous Youth with confidence and opportunities to achieve their dreams and create a better world for all who live in it.
+August, 2017 - CoderDojo First Nations is launched to inspire and empower Indigenous Youth with confidence and opportunities to achieve their dreams and create a better world for all who live in it.
 CoderDojo First Nations is a nationwide network of coding clubs aimed at Indigenous Australians.